-If you're stuck in the mid-1800s like my character, Abby, you might as well try to get used to it.
+If you're stuck in the mid 1800s like my character, Amy, you might as well try to get used to it.

 And while you're at it, why not take advantage of doing things you never dreamed possible?